dfinity/motoko/doc/md/writing-motoko/sharing.md

 }
 ```

 The actor assumes, but does not enforce, that its `init` function is only ever called once.
-In the `init` function, the `Subscriber` actor passes a reference to itself, of type `actor { notify : () → () };` (locally called `Subscriber` above).
+In the `init` function, the `Subscriber` actor passes a reference to itself of type `actor { notify : () → () };`.

-If called more than once, the actor will subscribe itself multiple times, and will receive multiple (duplicate) notifications from the publisher.
-This fragility is the consequence of the basic publisher-subscriber design we show above.
-With more care, a more advanced publisher actor could check for duplicate subscriber actors and ignore them, for instance.
+If called more than once, the actor will subscribe itself multiple times and will receive multiple duplicate notifications from the publisher.
+This fragility is the consequence of the basic publisher-subscriber design shown above.
+A more advanced publisher actor could check for duplicate subscriber actors and ignore them.

 ## Sharing functions among actors

-In Motoko, a `shared` actor function can be sent in a message to another actor, and then later called by that actor, or by another actor.
+In Motoko, a `shared` actor function can be sent in a message to another actor and then later called by that actor or by another actor.

 The code shown above has been simplified for illustrative purposes.
 The full version offers additional features to the publisher-subscriber relationship, and uses shared functions to make this relationship more flexible.

-For instance, the notification function is *always* designated as `notify`.
-A more flexible design would only fix the type of `notify`, and permit the subscriber to choose any of its `shared` functions, specified in a `subscribe` message in place of (just) the actor that is subscribing.
+For instance, the notification function is always designated as `notify`.
+A more flexible design would only fix the type of `notify`, and permit the subscriber to choose any of its `shared` functions.

 See the [the full example](https://github.com/dfinity/examples/tree/master/motoko/pub-sub) for details.

 In particular, suppose that the subscriber wants to avoid being locked into a certain naming scheme for its interface.
-What really matters is that the publisher can call *some* function that the subscriber chooses.
+What really matters is that the publisher can call some function that the subscriber chooses.

 ### The `shared` keyword

-To permit this flexibility, an actor needs to share a single *function* that permits remote invocation from another actor, not merely a reference to itself.
+To permit this flexibility, an actor needs to share a single function that permits remote invocation from another actor, not merely a reference to itself.

-The ability to share a function requires that it be pre-designated as `shared`, and the type system enforces that these functions follow certain rules around the types of data that these functions accept, return, and over which their closures close.
+The ability to share a function requires that it be pre-designated as `shared` and the type system enforces that these functions follow certain rules around the types of data that these functions accept, return, or over which their closures close.

-Motoko lets you omit this keyword for *public* actor methods since, implicitly, *any public function of an actor must be \`shared\`*, whether marked explicitly or not.
+Motoko lets you omit this keyword for public actor methods since implicitly, any public function of an actor must be `shared`, whether marked explicitly or not.

 Using the `shared` function type, we can extend the example above to be more flexible.
 For example: